-The doctoral student in biochemistry may elect to minor in one of the three approved program minor tracks (Genome Biochemistry, Supramolecular Complexes, or Chemical and Physical Biology).
+The doctoral student in biochemistry may elect to minor in one of the two approved program minor tracks (Genome Biochemistry and Supramolecular Complexes).
 The minor shall consist of 6 credit hours of the courses listed their chosen minor track.

 Pass/Fail Option: Students in good standing (i.e., with a grade point average of 3.0 or better) who have completed graduate course work sufficient for a master's degree may, with the written consent of their graduate advisor or of their advisory committee, enroll in courses outside their major and minor areas on a pass/fail basis under conditions stated in a memorandum available from the University Graduate School office.
 Such courses may not be used to fulfill departmental language or research-skill requirements.